Checklists Overview

 Custom Checklist Answer Options

 Instead of using Tinnacity's default canned responses (Okay, Urgent, Repair/Replace, Adjustments Needed), you can create custom answer options in Admin>Checklist Answer Options to use within the checklists.
-These answer options can be configured as:
+Click here to learn more about Custom Checklist Answer Options.

 Manually Add Group Name(s) and Question(s)